 But the new transitional government, led by military junta the National Committee for Reorientation and Development, (CNRD) moved swiftly to reopen sea borders and ports, ensuring bulk mineral exports continued, and encouraged miners to resume operations.

 This helped offset the risk of supply disruptions, says Eric Humphery-Smith, Africa analyst at risk intelligence company Verisk Maplecroft.

 “However, poor communication by the new authority spooked the market: aluminium future prices have increased over 1% since Sunday, highlighting the importance of Guinea’s bauxite supply to global markets,” he said.
-Prices spiked to their highest level in a decade on the London Mineral Exchange on the day after the coup.
+Prices spiked to their highest level in a decade on the London Metal Exchange on the day after the coup.

 Outlook for Simandou

 The political upheaval could cause delays to Guinea’s biggest iron-ore mining project, Simandou, he adds.